ChimeHQ/Neon/README.md

 - `TextMutationEventRouter` makes it easier to route events to the components
 - `LazyTextStoringMonitor` allows for lazy content reading, which is essential to quickly open large documents

-You can definitely use Neon without TextStory.
-But, I think it may be reasonable to just make Neon depend on TextStory to help simplify usage.

 ## Components

 ### Highlighter